TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/asynchronous_code.md

 ### Additional resources

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-1. This [Callback article](https://www.sitepoint.com/demystifying-javascript-closures-callbacks-iifes/) is another useful article about Callback functions in JavaScript.
-2. The [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for Promises.
-It might not be the best resource for _learning_ all about them, but once you've read a more friendly article or tutorial, this will probably be the place you return to for a refresher.
 3. These [ES6 Promises video](https://www.youtube.com/watch?v=vQ3MoXnKfuQ), [Promises by The Net Ninja](https://www.youtube.com/watch?v=yswb4SkDoj0) and [Promises by ColorCode](https://www.youtube.com/watch?v=TnhCX0KkPqs) are nice introductions to Promises if you need more repetition and additional information.
-4. This [Understanding JavaScript Promises Tutorial](https://www.digitalocean.com/community/tutorials/understanding-javascript-promises) is another good introduction.
 5. For a more interactive explanation and example, try a [Scrim on asynchronous coding](https://scrimba.com/scrim/cof4e4fb797a2d0a236ea38ce?embed=odin,mini-header,no-next-up).